-In 1986 27 men and women succeeded in climbing K2, but 13 would die in their attempt.
-In a series of ill-fated tragedies, an avalanche buried two Americans and seven climbers were left trapped at 26,000-feet for six nights in the world’s most inhospitable terrain.
+In 1986, 27 men and women succeeded in climbing K2, but 13 would die in their attempt.
+In a series of tragedies, an avalanche buried two Americans.
+Seven other climbers were left trapped at 26,000-feet (7925 m) for six nights in the world’s most inhospitable terrain.

-This became the worst mountaineering tragedy in the history, until that is, the approach of the 1996 Everest Disaster and the 2008 K2 Tragedy.
+This became the worst mountaineering tragedy in history, until that is, the approach of the 1996 Everest Disaster and the 2008 K2 Tragedy.

 The 2008 K2 Disaster

-What is agreed upon is that the climbers that decided to make a summit bid on 1 August 2008 did so late in the afternoon under conditions when individual teams were not working together as they had previously agreed.
-All who summited were affected by a series of ice falls and accidental falls of climbers with the exception of Alberto Zerain, who summited first that day and descended without injury.
+The climbers, who decided to make a summit bid on 1 August 2008, did so late in the afternoon.
+They ascended under conditions when individual teams were not working together as they had previously agreed.
+All who summited were affected by a series of ice falls and the accidental falls of climbers.
+The exception to this was Alberto Zerain, who summited first that day and descended without injury.

 K2 Winter Attempts

-The 2018 K2 Winter Expedition
+The 2018 K2 Winter Expedition – Krzysztof Wielicki

-The team experienced several delays, which included the incredible overnight rescue of Elisabeth Revol on Nanga Parbat in January.
-Revol had suffered severe weather on the mountain and left her partner Tomasz Mackiewicz above to reach help below.
-The K2 team was able to rescue Revol but did not think an attempt to save her partner would be successful, he was left behind and declared dead the next day.
+In 2018, Krzysztof Wielicki’s team experienced several delays in climbing K2.
+This included the incredible overnight rescue of Elisabeth Revol on Nanga Parbat in January.
+Revol had suffered severe weather on the mountain and left her partner, Tomasz Mackiewicz, above to reach help below.
+The K2 team was able to rescue Revol but did not think an attempt to save her partner would be successful.
+He was left behind and declared dead the next day.

 Eventually, the expedition was called off on 5 March 2018.
 Heavy snowfall and bad weather covered their fixed ropes and made the climb unsafe.

-The 1988 K2 Winter Expedition
+The 2019 K2 Winter Expedition – Alex Txikon

-The 2003 K2 Winter Expedition
+The 2020 Apricot Tours Winter Expedition

-As of 2018, K2 remains unconquered in winter, but not because of the lack of trying.
+As of 2020, K2 remains unconquered in winter, but not because of the lack of trying.
 Overall, each successive attempt to climb K2 in the winter leads to more information and techniques that allow future generations to build upon the hard work of those who came before them.
 The 2003 expedition proved that a winter ascent could be done; which expedition will succeed will be determined by time.